Avascular Necrosis: causes, symptoms and treatment options

 Surgical Options

-Your specialist will keep a close watch on your child’s injury and bone development while the area heals.
-After a few months or years, when the growth plate has closed, one or more surgical procedures may be performed; the correct procedures will be prescribed based on your child’s individual case.
-These include:
+Our specialist will closely monitor your child's injury and bone development while the area heals.
+After a few months or years, when the growth plate has closed, one or more surgical procedures may be performed; the correct procedures will be prescribed based on your child's case.

-This procedure involves the removal of loose bones and spurs in the joint.
+An osteotomy procedure involves the removal of loose bodies and spurs in the joint.
+Reshaping of the joint, known as arthroplasty, may also occur during this procedure.

 Cartilage and/or joint replacement